quicwg/base-drafts/draft-ietf-quic-transport.md

   {{version-negotiation-packet}}, this will be identical to the negotiated_version.

-A stateful server can remember how version negotiation was performed and validate the initial_version value.
+A server that processes all packets in a stateful fashion can remember how version negotiation was performed and validate the initial_version value.

-A server that does not maintain state for early packets uses a different process.
+A server that does not maintain state for every packet it receives (i.e., a stateless server) uses a different process.
 If the initial and negotiated versions are the same, a stateless server can accept the value.

-If the initial version is different from the negotiated_version, a stateless server MUST validate the value.
-A server MUST check that it would have sent a version negotiation packet if it had received a packet with the indicated initial_version.
-If a server would have accepted the version included in the initial_version and the value differs from the value of negotiated_version, the server MUST terminate the connection with a TBD error code.
+If the initial version is different from the negotiated_version, a stateless server MUST check that it would have sent a version negotiation packet if it had received a packet with the indicated initial_version.
+If a server would have accepted the version included in the initial_version and the value differs from the value of negotiated_version, the server MUST terminate the connection with a QUIC_VERSION_NEGOTIATION_MISMATCH error.

 The server includes a list of versions that it would send in any version negotiation packet ({{version-negotiation-packet}}) in supported_versions.
 This